michalwa/auditorium/README.md

   - **Base volume** &ndash; constant volume multiplier, the effective volume is _Base volume &times; Attenuation volume (1 when in the center, 0 when out of range)_
 - Use the mouse wheel when hovering over a selected numeric cell to adjust the value.
 - Right-click in the bottom table to delete a region, or to delete all regions.
 - In the 2D area menu you can also import/export entire projects.
 Importing will add saved regions to the current project.
-Exporting will save all currently added audio regions.
+Exporting will save all currently added audio regions together with embedded audio data, so you don't need to worry about keeping the original audio files around.

+Only a small subset of audio file formats are currently supported, mainly WAV and AIFF.

 ## Development